Azure/postgres-entra-auth/python/README.md

 - **⏰ Automatic expiration**: Tokens expire and are refreshed automatically
 - **🛡️ SSL enforcement**: All connections require SSL encryption
 - **🔑 Principle of least privilege**: Only database-specific scopes are requested
-- **📋 Audit logging**: Authentication events are logged by Azure Database for PostgreSQL

 ---

 ## Troubleshooting